Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Abstract

 \section{Abstract}

-The masses of exotic quantum-number $1^{-+}$ compact tetraquark states are calculated in a constituent quark model (CQM), where Cornell-like potentials are employed as the central potentials, spin-spin and spin-orbit coupling derived from Breit-Fermi interaction are treated as hyperfine corrections, and model parameters are taken from previous works.
-The ground state $1^{-+}$ P-wave tetraquarks are predicted at 1.9, 4.2, and 6.6~GeV for the light, charmonium-like, and fully-charm sectors, respectively.

-The decay width ratios of $1^{-+}$ tetraquark states are calculated for possible strong two-body decay channels within the rearrangement mechanism, including $\omega h_1$ and $\eta f_1$ for isospin $I=0$ light tetraquarks; $\rho h_1$ and $\pi f_1$ for isospin $I=1$ light tetraquarks; $\pi/\eta+\chi_{c1}$ and $\rho/\omega + h_c$ for charmonium-like tetraquarks; and $\eta_c \chi_{c1}$ and $J/\psi h_c$ for fully-charm tetraquarks.
-The theoretical results are compared with the observed exotic $1^{-+}$ states, and possible channels for observing $1^{-+}$ tetraquark states are also discussed.
+The masses of exotic quantum-number $1^{-+}$ compact tetraquark states are calculated in a constituent quark model, where a Cornell-like potential is employed as the central potential, spin-spin and spin-orbit coupling derived from the Breit-Fermi interaction are treated as hyperfine corrections, and model parameters are taken from previous works.
+The ground state $1^{-+}$ P-wave tetraquarks are predicted at 1.9, 4.2, and 6.6~GeV for the light, charmoniumlike, and fully charm sectors, respectively.
+The decay width ratios of $1^{-+}$ tetraquark states are calculated for two-body strong decay channels within the rearrangement mechanism, including $\omega h_1$ and $\eta f_1$ for isospin $I=0$ light tetraquarks, $\rho h_1$ and $\pi f_1$ for isospin $I=1$ light tetraquarks, $\pi/\eta+\chi_{c1}$ and $\rho/\omega + h_c$ for charmoniumlike tetraquarks, and $\eta_c \chi_{c1}$ and $J/\psi h_c$ for fully charm tetraquarks.
+The theoretical results are compared with the observed exotic $1^{-+}$ states, and promising search channels for $1^{-+}$ tetraquarks are discussed.
 The work suggests that $\eta_1(1855)$ is unlikely to be a compact tetraquark state.